 1 cup dry white wine

 3 or 4 sprigs fresh thyme

-- 4 walleye fillets, about six ounce each, skin removed
+4 walleye fillets, about six ounces each, skin removed

 Fine sea salt

 1 tablespoon chopped fresh parsley

 Add 1 1/2 tablespoons of butter and a tablespoon of flour to a small bowl, and knead together until flour is completely incorporated.
 (This is called a beurre manié.)

 Add remaining butter to a large sauté pan set over medium heat.
 When butter melts, add minced shallot and cook until translucent.
 Add wine, 1/2 cup of water, and thyme.
 Bring liquid to a simmer, and then lay fillets in the pan.
 Cover pan, and adjust temperature to keep liquid at a simmer.
 Continue to simmer until fillets are cooked, 3 to 4 minutes.
 Remove fish and set aside on a platter.

 Turn heat to high, add flour and butter mixture, and cook until sauce thickens.
 Season sauce to taste with salt and lemon.